stefonarch/custom-actions/README.md

 # Custom actions for Pcmanfm-qt and LXQt Desktop

-Custom actions are shown in tehe context menu (right click) for corresponding Mime-types.
+Custom actions are shown in the context menu (right click) for corresponding Mime-types.
 Following actions are present:

 ![Screenshot](https://github.com/stefonarch/custom-actions/raw/master/Overview.png)